ADACS-Australia/reasearch_project_management_training/_episodes/07-paper_collaboration.md

 ### Small data (<1 GB)
 If your data is less than a GB then you can store this data on a github repository.
 This is the easiest solution as you can build the data into your github scripts so you can simply download the data and reproduce your results

+### Medium data (<~10 GB)
+If you data is has several large (100 MB to 2 GB) files you can use [git lfs](https://git-lfs.github.com/) to store large files on github without it storing the differences between the files.

 ### Large data (<1 TB)
 This data is too large to store on most online resources so you need to decide a long term place to store it.
 Some options are